Navan Preview

 Some notes on runners in the main races on the card this Saturday April 25 at Navan.

 1.55pm – Irish Stallion Farms EBF Maiden, 2yo, 5f180y.
+(Hit the link for race prices)

 All bar no.2 Amigos Legacy and no.3 Arizona Raider are newcomers